 Sickness appears first in the psyche.
 This is a proposition of modern medicine.
-We see that the Scriptures supplement what medicine says with explanations.
+We also can see that the Scriptures supplement what medicine says with explanations.
 It is a withdrawal of God from sustaining man’s health and perhaps even expulsing Him.

-- Miriam and Moses rebelled against Moses, supposedly because he had married the Ethiopian woman, but the reality was that they were envious of his position.
+- Miriam and Moses rebelled against Moses, supposedly because he had married an Ethiopian woman, but the reality was that they were envious of his position.
 Divine judgment came upon Miriam, and she became a leper.

 If you enjoyed reading our article, play the following Quiz to test your biblical knowledge about Miriam and her relationship with Moses.